Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 To upgrade to official builds, follow these instructions:

+- In the left window of MobaXterm, making sure you are in the `/home/pi/` directory and enter in `klipper_config` folder.

+- Delete `klipperscreen.conf`, `moonraker.conf` and `printername.cfg` files if they exist.

 - In the SSH command prompt window, enter the following command to install Kiauh:
 ```
 git clone https://github.com/th33xitus/kiauh.git